marshblocker/marshblocker.github.io/index.md

   * Own implementation of _Wordle_ as a CLI app.
 This uses the _colored_ library to pretty-print its output.
   * Learned how to split a large project into separate, specific modules to create an easy-to-understand and easy-to-maintain code base.
+  * Learned how to create effective unit tests to maintain the project's correctness.
 * **QuickServer** &#124; _C_ | January 2022
   * A multi-threaded CLI file server that can handle concurrent file operations at blazing speed.
   * Learned how to create multi-threaded applications, specifically in handling concurrency issues such as